Claualvarez/ECCB2020/Sequence-structure.md

 2. In the main page, you will find the grey box "Structure analysis" in the lower right side.
 Click on [Molecule details](https://www.ebi.ac.uk/pdbe/entry/pdb/1zr9/protein/1).
 In the upper gray box, identify the term "UniProt:" and copy the code ``O00488``.
 3. Go to the [UniProt site](https://www.uniprot.org/) and search fot the UniProt code [O00488](https://www.uniprot.org/uniprot/O00488).
 Search for the [fasta sequence](https://www.uniprot.org/uniprot/O00488.fasta) and copy it in the text editor installed in your computer.
 4. Direct to the [IUPred2A](https://iupred2a.elte.hu/), an intrinsic disordered predictor.
 5. Paste your amino acid fast sequence in the central white box.
 Click on submit.
-Be sure that the option "IUPred2 long disorder (default)" is selected.
+Be sure that the option ``IUPred2 long disorder (default)`` is selected.
 6. Visualize your disorder prediction results.
 In the graph you can see the disorder prediction with the red line.
 All those residues in the positions that have values with a score >0.5, are considered as disordered.
-You can also download your results in "Text" or "JSON" formats in the "Download results" upper icon.
+You can also download your results in ``Text`` or ``JSON`` formats in the "Download results" upper icon.

  ![IUPredlong results](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/iupred_graphO00488results.png?raw=true)